gpoppino/sumacli/README.md

 # Summary
-This script schedules the patching of SUMA clients with action chains for each system that include, first patching with 'Security Advisory' type patches and then a reboot of the system.
+This script schedules the patching of SUMA systems with an action chains.
+An action chain for a system includes the patching with 'Security Advisory' type patches and then a reboot at a specified time and date.

 If the patching fails for a system, the reboot is not run by the action chain.